SEED DEPLOYED TO TROPERIFFIC CLUSTER 22-58

-'s Early Access program in mid-October 2013, expands on the prototype in ways such as an isometric perspective, more detailed character sprites, more environmental hazards and many more to come.
+Spacebase DF-9 is a Dwarf Fortress-esque sci-fi Space-Management Game by Double Fine.
+Originally conceived as a prototype during the company's 2012 Amnesia Fortnight, this standalone version, released on Steam's Early Access program in mid-October 2013, expands on the prototype in ways such as an isometric perspective, more detailed character sprites, more environmental hazards and so on.

 The story starts after a massive galaxy-wide socio-economic collapse, where a plan to recolonize the galaxy is put in motion.
 The idea is that multitudes of "seed" units are sent to various points in the galaxy to start construction of various residential outposts.
 You take on the role of looking after one of these seed crews, assigning them tasks and making sure they're kept safe against various hazards, be it pirate-related, or a meteor shower, or a sudden influx of space-parasites.

 - Asteroid Miner: Your primary means of income as of Alpha 1.